 Take a Photo From Helix Bridge

 Visit this well-known pedestrian bridge for an incredible skyline vista.
-You’ll want to bring your camera to capture the sprawling city views, as well as the Helix Bridge itself.
+You’ll want to bring your camera to capture the sprawling views of one of the most romantic cities in the world, as well as the Helix Bridge itself.
 Its curved shape creates an interesting architectural connection between Marina South and Marina Centre for walkers and cyclists.

 Admire this remarkable city landmark while stopping to take in iconic sites like the Financial District, Marina Bay, and the Singapore Flyer from the various observation platforms.
 Make sure to carve out some time to view the bridge at night too, when an artistic light display illuminates the structure against one of the best skylines in the world.